neeeb1/wing-leader/README.md

 ## 📝 Future Enhancements

-- [ ] Static page generation for each bird with more info and conservation links
+- [X] Static page generation for each bird with more info and conservation links
 - [ ] CDN/image caching layer for bird images

-## 🤝 Contributing

-Contributions welcome!
-Please:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Run tests (`go test ./... -race`)
-4. Commit changes (`git commit -m 'Add amazing feature'`)
-5. Push to branch (`git push origin feature/amazing-feature`)
-6. Open a Pull Request

 ## 📄 License